uvaai/ml1/_schedules/1 Fall 2023/index.md

 The general principle here is that you can look at anothers code to help fix a bug, but they cannot look at your code for ideas on how to solve it.
-Note that sharing a solution with someone who has not yet completed that part of the assignment is considered plagarism just as much as handing in another students solution.
+Note that sharing a solution with someone who has not yet completed that part of the assignment is considered plagiarism just as much as handing in another students solution.
 Doing this deprives the other student from learning what they need to learn in that assignment, which will only make it more difficult for them to solve subsequent assignments on their own.